koreader/koreader/.github/ISSUE_TEMPLATE.md

 * `.adds/koreader/` directory for Kobo
 * `applications/koreader/` directory for Pocketbook

-In the case of Android there's no log file because Google restricts what apps can log, so you'll need to obtain logs using `adb logcat KOReader:I ActivityManager:* AndroidRuntime:* *:F`
+Android won't have a crash.log file because Google restricts what apps can log, so you'll need to obtain logs using `adb logcat KOReader:I ActivityManager:* AndroidRuntime:* *:F`.

 Please try to include the relevant sections in your issue description.